kerberos-io/documentation/72_machinery/84_Outputs/5_script.md

 	<ios>
     	<Script>
 	        <path type="text">/etc/opt/kerberosio/scripts/run.sh</path>
+					<throttler type="number">0</throttler>
 	    </Script>
 	</ios>

 ### Path

 The location of the script that will be executed on detection.

+### Throttler

+Control the number of executions by setting a throttling value.
+E.g. if you set throttling to 5, the Script will only be triggered once in 5 seconds, nevertheless more detections occurred.

 ## Example